The board shall not issue or renew a license to an individual

 (B), (C), (D), (E) and (F) of this section and the exemption is no

-longer applicable or has been granted retired or disabled status under §515.8
+longer applicable or has been granted retired or disability status

-of this title (relating to Retirement Status or Permanent Disability)
+under §515.8 of this title (relating to Retired or Disability

-and no longer qualifies for retired or disabled status shall be required
+Status) and no longer qualifies for retired or disability status shall

-to report CPE hours earned in the technical area as described in §523.102
+be required to report CPE hours earned in the technical area as described

-of this chapter (relating to CPE Purpose and Definitions) and §523.130
+in §523.102 of this chapter (relating to CPE Purpose and Definitions)

-the CPE hours previously reported, the licensee must report the minimum
+Based on the CPE hours previously reported, the licensee must report

 (C) a licensee not residing in Texas, who submits a